mModule/guide_hma/PlayStore.md

   <b>Please Note:</b>
   - Any time you make a configuration change in HMA, you might need to reboot for it to take effect.<br>
-  - You can apply the same PlayStore template or create aditianl templates an apply them to Samsung's app store, Amazon's app store...<br>
+  - You can apply the same PlayStore template or create additional templates and apply them to Samsung's app store, Amazon's app store...<br>

 ---